microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ![Adafruit NeoPixel - back side](images/Adafruit_NeoPixel_back_side.png)

 The RN4678 Bluetooth Click connects to the PIC16F18075 through the RTS, CTS, RXD, TXD, RST, and SW_RST pins.
 The CTS and TXD pins are configured as input pins while the RTS, RXD, RST, and SW_RST pins are configured as output pins.
-The RN4678 Bluetooth Click shares both the power (3.3VDC) and ground pins, both pins, with the PIC16F18075.

 Figure 3 shows the connections made between the Adafruit NeoPixel and RN4678 Bluetooth Click and the PIC16F18075 for the desk module.